|

 necessary to get the job done.

-without its own perils: for one thing, 4g of carbohydrate per pound of body
+its own perils: for one thing, 4g of carbohydrate per pound of body weight per

-weight per day has been shown to be a bit rich for some athletes, especially
+day has been shown to be a bit rich for some athletes, especially those who

-those who have previously restricted their calorie and carb intake.
-These
+have previously restricted their calorie and carb intake.
+These athletes, many

-athletes, many of whom may routinely take in just 2g per pound per day (we have
+of whom may routinely take in just 2g per pound per day (we have even

-even documented one quite successful athlete who was trying to get by with
+documented one quite successful athlete who was trying to get by with 1g!), may

-1g!), may gain weight and feel extremely lethargic if they make a quantum leap
+gain weight and feel extremely lethargic if they make a quantum leap to our

-simple, quick way to maximise muscle glycogen levels without fuss, extended
+quick way to maximise muscle glycogen levels without fuss, extended periods of

-out at the Department of Human Movement and Exercise Science at the University
+the Department of Human Movement and Exercise Science at the University of

-of Western Australia, we now have such a plan (4).
-This plan takes just a day,
+Western Australia, we now have such a plan (4).
+This plan takes just a day, and

 Intensity and glycogen synthesis